samumantha/notebook-images/README.md

-# Pouta Blueprints Notebook image branch
+# Pouta Blueprints Notebook image sources

 This repository contains the Dockerfiles and relevant artefacts for building images to use with the Docker driver of [Pouta